 30North (1990, p.
 57)

-(2013); Wellhausen (2013); Haftel and Thompson (2013); and Kerner and Lawrence (2014).
-Since this hypothesis poses an important challenge to our theoretical argument about the relative ineffectiveness of ISDS in communicating information to investors, we revisit the empirical linkage between disputes and FDI flows using an updated database that goes to
+find evidence that FDI flows are affected by dispute involvement, .. [cites: Emma Aisbett, Matthias Busse, and Peter Nunnenkamp, Bilateral Investment Treaties as Deterrents of Host-Country Discretion: The Impact of Investor-State Disputes on Foreign Direct Investment in Developing Countries, Review of World Economics 65—online publication date 2017] they pose an important challenge to our theoretical argument about the relative ineffectiveness of ISDS in communicating information to investors.
+We therefore revisit the empirical linkage between disputes and FDI flows using an updated database that goes to

 2014.